szelezsan/MusicQuizGame/README.md

 ## Next Button

-* The Next button only appears visible, when any answer has been chosen.
+* The Next button only appears visible, when an answer has been chosen.
 This button provides an option to go ahead to the next question and carry on with the game.

 ## Answer buttons

-* During the quiz the user is povided with 3 answers, one correct and two uncorrect one.
-When any of the answer buttons will be clicked the 'Next' button will show.
+* During the quiz the user is provided with 3 answers, one correct and two incorrect ones.
+When any of the answer buttons are clicked the 'Next' button will show.

 ## Header